Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 Best Practices for Handling Timeouts

-Configure framework to have separate timeout for CI/CD execution and local environment
+• Configure the framework to have a separate timeout for CI/CD execution and the local environment

-Do not set a too-long default timeout in the framework configuration.
-For slow or long end-to-end tests, configure timeout at the test level
+• Do not set a too-long default timeout in the framework configuration.
+For slow or long end-to-end tests, configure a timeout at the test level

-Use Locator Assertions instead of Generic Assertions.
+• Use Locator Assertions instead of Generic Assertions.
 Use them for anything web-related.
-Locator assertions have their timeout.
+Locator assertions have their own timeout.

-To learn more about Locator Assertions, check this blog post that explains the subject in detail.
+To learn more about Locator Assertions, check this blog post which explains them in detail.

 Conclusion